aws-samples/aws-hpc-tutorials/content/05-cicd-pipeline/03-docker-buildspec.md

 EOF
 ```

-5. Commit and Push your local created files to the remore repository hosted in CodeCommit.
+5. Commit and Push your local created files to the remote repository hosted in CodeCommit.

 ```bash
 git add Dockerfile buildspec.yml script.py